Nischit290402/ML3-News-Article-Summarizer/README.md

 A pre-trained question-answering model is used to provide answers to the questions asked by the users.
 For better efficiency of the answers, the "bert-large-uncased-whole-word-masking-finetuned-squad" model is being used.
 It asks the users if he/she has any questions related to the article and takes in the questions.
 With the help of the pre-trained model, it generates the answers.

+## Comparing different question-answering models-

+#### i) bert-large-uncased-whole-word-masking-finetuned-squad :

+Dataset-1.34G

+F1 Score- 93.15

+Gives detailed and exact answers to the questions.In very few cases, it does not answer the question 100% accurately.
+Mostly, it answers to the point.

+#### ii) csarron/bert-base-uncased-squad-v1 :

+Dataset-438M

+F1 Score- 88.5

+Gives detailed and exact answers to the questions.
+Sometimes, it prints out the answers as it is without modifying. (in very few instances)

+#### iii) google/bigbird-base-trivia-itc :

+Dataset-527M

+Gives short, few words answers and some answers are not accurate and helpful.
+It even prints wrong answers in a few cases.
+It just matches the words in the questions to the paragraph and prints out the answer without modifying it.
+(Even prints commas)

+#### iv) distilbert-base-uncased-distilled-squad :

+Dataset-265M

+F1 Score- 86.9

+Gives a less detailed answer as compared to the first two models.
+However, the ouput is comparable to that of the first two models.

+##### The “bert-large-uncased-whole-word-masking-finetuned-squad” and the “csarron/bert-base-uncased-squad-v1” models are better for question- answering.
+In some cases, the first model is more appropriate and in some other, the second ones gives more accurate results.

 ## Team Members-
 1) Snehith Chinta
 2) Sharvani Kothuru